SiceloKayisa/My-Data-Analytics-Projects/Analyzing Customer Churn in Excel/README.md

 Data preparation is very important before we can perform any analysis.
 I searched for any missing values and removed duplicate values.

+We also had to create new columns so we can add relevant categories.

 ### Results Analysis

   __Key Findings__ <br>